austinh-io/JavaScript-E-commerce-Frontend/README.md

 > [!IMPORTANT]
 > At this point (2024-02-10) I am completely redoing this project using TypeScript, thus the repo name now matches what I am currently working on, as opposed to the title you see below this message.
-The redo is still very much a work-in-progress, however, so I am keeping this version the same until I am full done with the new version.
+The redo is still very much a work-in-progress, however.
+I am keeping this version the same until I am full done with the new version.
 This readme will also be totally updated once finished.
 To check out my progress, you can see the branch <a href="https://github.com/austinh-io/ts-e-commerce-frontend/tree/total-rework-2024" target="_blank">Here</a>.

 # Simple Ecommerce Frontend